ddmirzaei/D-RBF-PU-method/README.md

 This file contains the Matlab code for the D-RBF-PU method of

-"D. Mirzaei, The Direct Radial Basis Function Partition of Unity (D-RBF-PU) Method for Solving PDEs, SIAM J. Sci.
+`D. Mirzaei, The Direct Radial Basis Function Partition of Unity (D-RBF-PU) Method for Solving PDEs, SIAM J. Sci.
 Comput.
-(2021)"
+(2021)`

 ------------